Summer Sessions 2011

 What is clustering?
 People in a “cluster” are assigned rooms in the same building, on the same floor, in close proximity to one another.
 Clustering allows children and their parents, guardians, or sponsors to check in with one another and communicate responsibly.

-You must request clustering when you register to attend Summer Sessions at Silver Bay.
+You must request clustering when you register for Summer Sessions at Silver Bay.

 Who do I talk to if I have any questions?
-The JYM coordinators, Susan Stillman and Ginny Haines, are available to answer questions about JYM during our week at Silver Bay Monday through Friday, from 8:30 to 12:00 noon in the JYM office in the Falcon’s Nest of the Boathouse.
+The JYM coordinators, Miriam McGiver and Ginny Haines, are available to answer questions about JYM during our week at Silver Bay Monday through Friday, from 8:30 to 12:00 noon, in the JYM office in the Falcon’s Nest of the Boathouse.
 You can also go to the clerk of the JYM committee, Peter Close, or the NYYM conference office in the Inn.
 If you cannot find us and want to leave a note, there is a message board in the Inn for that purpose.

 JYM Volunteers Needed